pvamshi/events/README.md

 ## Features yet to add or bugs

-1. Testing
-  a.
-Fix the testing infrastructure
+1. Fix the testing infrastructure and write tests
-  b.
-Write tests
 2. Make the modals responsive
 3. Fix the UX for add guests
 4. Error handling